Your questions answered – digital advertising on council websites

 The tech we’ve developed for the Council Advertising Network is simple to install and the ads have no impact on the time it takes to load content.

 All modern desktop and mobile browsers are supported by our technology which is compatible with all content management systems (CMS) we know are currently being used by local councils in the UK.
-(If your council is thinking about a new CMS, take a look at how our Gold Partner, Placecube, is refreshing the whole idea of how digital systems within an organisation can be built to integrate with each other instead of operating in silos.)

 Does advertising on council websites detract from council business?